India's Reliance shares drop after Q1 profit misses estimates

+Updates with share move after market open, adds background and analyst commentary

-BENGALURU, July 24 (Reuters) - Shares of Reliance Industries RELI.NS, India's largest company by market capitalisation, fell 2.3% in pre-open trading on Monday after the conglomerate posted a bigger-than-expected drop in its first-quarter profit late on Friday.
+BENGALURU, July 24 (Reuters) - Shares of Reliance Industries RELI.NS, India's largest company by market capitalisation, fell nearly 3% on Monday after the conglomerate posted a bigger-than-expected drop in its first-quarter profit late on Friday.

 Weak demand and a steep fall in refining margins impacted the company's flagship oil-to-chemicals (O2C) business, contributing to the profit slide.